top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

 Our job starts when Duckiebots are stationary at the red-line of the intersection (this is communicated to us via controllers/ parking).
 By clicking “start” the LED-coordination-node tells the LED-emitter-node to turn the LEDs white for all Duckiebots.
 Afterwards, the LED-detector-node checks for each Duckiebot if other LEDs are seen  and tells it to the LED-coordination-node.
 Note that here there is, at least in a first approach to the problem, no turning, i.e., LEDs of Duckiebots on the left are not identified.
 The LED-coordination-node estimates the coordination move (either “hold on” or “go”) for each Duckiebot.
-The final output is a signal that will be used by the Navigators to start the procedure to navigate the intersection.
+The final output is a signal, named move_intersection, that will be used by the Navigators to start the procedure to navigate the intersection.
 Thereafter, we are not going to intervene until the Duckiebot finds itself at another intersection.
+Should the explicit coordination fail (for instance, because of Duckiebots not equipped with LEDs), the task of coordinating the intersection is given to the implicit coordination.

-Our led-detection, led-emission and led-coordination nodes affect only the Duckiebots behavior at intersection.
+Our LED-detection, LED-emission and LED-coordination nodes affect only the Duckiebots behavior at intersection.
 Surely, our LED-signal could be seen from other Duckiebots in Duckietown but, at least for now, no group (except for the fleet planning group, see below) needs LEDs-based communication in other situations.
 A LED-signal will be used by fleet-planning to indicate the status of each vehicle (free, occupied, waiting, etc.).
 The Fleet planning will be using one LED for implementing this functionality (back-right one) while the other LEDs remain available for coordination purposes.

 The following assumptions are made about other modules: